 events.
 Groups and individuals are permitted to freely associate in these locations

 without a reservation.
 A request must be submitted through the B There Reservation

 system if the event requires physical equipment, such as tables and chairs, or if

 the requesting group wishes to reserve a specific location to avoid being supplanted

 by a separate B There reservation.

-- An event logistics meeting with Orrin Kenyon, Assistant Director of Union Operations, is required at least two business days prior to the event to confirm details concerning necessary equipment for the event, sound needs, food, the exact location of the outdoor event and any potential conflicts with regular academic classes or other scheduled events.
+- An event logistics meeting with Catherine Faughnan, assistant director for The Union, is required at least two business days prior to the event to confirm details concerning necessary equipment for the event, sound needs, food, the exact location of the outdoor event and any potential conflicts with regular academic classes or other scheduled events.